AjjMC/ajjgui/README.md

 > Multiplayer Limitations
 >
 > * Players using the same GUI all see the same page
-> * Changes to a widget's state in a GUI are seen by all players using that GUI
+> * Changes to a widget's state in a GUI are seen by all players using this GUI
 >
 > In other words, pages and widget states in a GUI are not personalized.
 Moving to a different page or enabling a *switch* widget, for instance, changes the page or the widget's state for everyone using this GUI.
 That said, commands themselves can be personalized to the player triggering a GUI widget.